L400-RTI/Training-material/modules/12 - CICD and ALM.md

 <div class="warning" data-title="Technical Limitation">

-> Current technical limitation: database-level properties like streaming policies are not yet included in Git sync (must be manually applied or scripted).
+> Current technical limitation: database-level propeReal-Time Intelligencees like streaming policies are not yet included in Git sync (must be manually applied or scripted).

 </div>